Turbot Admin Best Practice

 The "Break glass" user

 Some organizations will require "default" user accounts to be deleted immediately.
-In this case, Turbot recommends creating a new, local administrator in case of authentication failures.
+In this case, Guardrails recommends creating a new, local administrator in case of authentication failures.

 2. Click the Permissions tab.